Goodman Theatre

 Goodman Theatre is a professional theater company located in Chicago's Loop.
-A major part of the Chicago theatre scene, it is the city's oldest currently active nonprofit theater organization.
-Part of its present theater complex occupies the landmark Harris and Selwyn Theaters property.
+A major part of the Chicago theatre scene, it is the city's oldest active nonprofit theater organization.
+Part of its theater complex occupies the landmark Harris and Selwyn Theaters property.

 History

+Founding and early years (1925–1956)

 The Goodman was founded in 1925 as a tribute to the Chicago playwright Kenneth Sawyer Goodman, who died in the Great Influenza Pandemic in 1918.
-The theater was funded by Goodman's parents, Mr. and Mrs. William O. Goodman, who donated $250,000 to the Art Institute of Chicago to establish a professional repertory company and a school of drama at the School of the Art Institute of Chicago.
-The first theater was designed by architect Howard Van Doren Shaw (in the location now occupied by the museum's Modern Wing), although its design was severely hampered by location restrictions resulting in poor acoustics and lack of space for scenery and effects.
+The theater was funded by Goodman's parents, William O. and Erna Goodman, who donated $250,000 to The Art Institute of Chicago to establish a professional repertory company and a school of drama at the School of the Art Institute of Chicago.
+The first theater was designed by architect Howard Van Doren Shaw (in the location since occupied by the museum's Modern Wing).
+Its design had to meet location restrictions due to a city ordinance restricting the height of lakefront buildings, resulting in unique solutions such as a low-lying entrance, and generous wing space to make up for the lack of a high fly tower.

 The opening ceremony on October 20, 1925, featured three of Kenneth Sawyer Goodman's plays: Back of the Yards, The Green Scarf, and The Game of Chess.
-Two nights later the theater presented its first public performance, John Galsworthy's The Forest.
-It struggled financially in its early days and in 1930, the Art Institute decided to turn it into a theater school and dismissed Thomas Wood Stevens, the theater's first artistic director.
-In 1969 under artistic director, John Reich, it finally became a fully professional company.

-In 1978, the drama school became part of DePaul University.
+Two nights later the theater presented its first public performance, The Forest by John Galsworthy, which continued through that November in repertory with The Romantic Young Lady attributed to Gregorio Martínez Sierra and translated by Helen Granville Barker.